rhyskeepence/elm-websocket/README.md

       return $ Just $ AllTasksResponse tasks
 ```

 Next, create a server.
-In this example, `httpApplication` can be any IO Wai.Application.
+In this example, `httpApplication` can be any IO Wai.Application, for example a [Scotty](https://hackage.haskell.org/package/scotty) or [Servant](https://hackage.haskell.org/package/servant) application.

 ```haskell
 import Api